nsls-ii-mx/pin_align/README.md

       and populate a list of variable descibing the image geometry

 all_pin.sh
-        Takes no arguments.
+        If not in production environment takes no arguments.
 Defines PIN_ALIGN_ROOT as the directory from  which is has been run and then runs pin_align.sh on the sample images in the kit.

+        If in production enviroment, takes two arguments, the 0 and 90 degree jpeg images

 pin_align.sh image_0 image_90 image_out image_base_out image_sub_base_out [tilt_limit]